eea/eea.docker.logcentral/README.md

 __Note:__ The copy is needed as services can be renamed or removed during the git pull, making ```docker-compose stop``` ignore the other running services.

+## Common issues

+Problem: After graylog container is restart it will stop and restart over and over again.
+Fix: Enter graylog container and delete /opt/graylog2-web-interface/RUNNING_PID file